Okanjo/okanjo-app-td/README.md

 ### `service.namedQuery(name, options={})`
 Executes a new query.

-- `db` - The name of the database to query against
+- `name` - The name stored query to run
-- `query` – The SQL query body
 - `options` - (optional) Query options.
 Defaults to `{}`
   - `options.scheduledTime` – (optional) The scheduled time the job will execute using.
 Defaults to `Date.now`.